How to get a list of all WordPress users and their metadata

 What is a dynamic WordPress user list?

-The concept of a user list is rather simple.
-WordPress itself provides us with a very simple user list, which is static since it always loads the entire dataset, with the same columns.
-Therefore, in that sense, a user list is any form of displaying your user base, preferably along with their custom fields and user meta data.
+The concept of a user list is relatively simple.
+WordPress provides a very simple user list, which is static since it always loads the entire dataset with the same columns.
+Therefore, in that sense, a user list is any form of displaying your user base, preferably along with their custom fields and user metadata.

 The main takeaway from dynamic lists is the fact that they are auto updated.
 In this way only the users who match the criteria when you are requesting the list are relevant for you.